Age of consent in Asia: East Timor

+Georgia

+The age of consent in Georgia is 16 as per Article 140 and 141 of the Georgian Penal Code.

 Hong Kong

 In Hong Kong the age of consent for sexual activity is 16 regardless of gender or sexual orientation.
 However, the age of consent for a female receiving anal sex is 21.

 Under s.124 of the Crimes Ordinance (Cap.200), a man who has unlawful sexual intercourse with a girl under the age of 16 shall be liable to imprisonment for 5 years.
 Under s.123 of the Crimes Ordinance, a man who has unlawful sexual intercourse with a girl under the age of 13 shall be liable to imprisonment for life.

 Under s.122 of the Crimes Ordinance, a person under the age of 16 cannot in law give any consent which would prevent an act being an assault for the purposes of indecent assault.
 Hence, a woman who has sexual activity with a boy or a girl under 16 will be prosecuted under this section.

 Under s.127 of the Crimes Ordinance, a person who takes an unmarried girl under the age of 18 out of the possession of her parent or guardian against the will of the parent or guardian with the intention that she shall have unlawful sexual intercourse with men or with a particular man shall be guilty of an offence and shall be liable on conviction on indictment to imprisonment for 7 years."

 The previous position regarding homosexual couples is contained in s.118C which provides that a man who commits or suffers to commit buggery with a man under the age of 21 is liable on conviction on indictment to imprisonment for life.
 However, this section was struck down as unconstitutional in Leung TC William Roy v Secretary for Justice.
 Hence, the age of consent between two males have been effectively equalized with that between a male and a female, which is 16.

 Prior to 2012 there was a presumption that a male minor under 14 could not consent to sexual intercourse under any circumstances.
 The law was changed after a 13-year-old boy attacked a 5-year-old girl at a Chai Wan hospital ward; the prosecution was unable to convict him of rape, instead only able to do so for indecent assault.
 In 2015 an 11-year-old boy and a 13-year-old boy were arrested after they were found having sex with an 11-year-old girl.
 Under the new laws they have the possibility of having the maximum sentence of life in prison.